CounterpartyXCP/Documentation/Basics/FAQ.md

 ### What kind of addresses does Counterparty use?

 _Exactly_ the same Bitcoin addresses we all know and love.
-Counterparty uses the Bitcoin blockchain exclusively.
+As such, Counterparty tokens (such as XCP, SJCX, CAKE, and more) may be sent to _any_ Bitcoin address.

 ### What about Sidechains?